 Is Now The Time?

-When considering Five9, investors should take into account its valuation and business qualities, as well as what happened in the latest quarter.
 We cheer for everyone who's making the lives of others easier through technology, but in case of Five9, we'll be cheering from the sidelines.
 Its revenue growth has been solid over the last two years, though we don't expect it to maintain that historical pace.
 And while its strong free cash flow generation gives it re-investment options, unfortunately its gross margins show its business model is much less lucrative than the best software businesses.

-Five9's price to sales ratio based on the next twelve months is 3.6x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
+Five9's price to sales ratio based on the next 12 months is 4.0x, suggesting that the market does have lower expectations of the business, relative to the high growth tech stocks.
 While we have no doubt one can find things to like about the company, and the price is not completely unreasonable, we think that at the moment there might be better opportunities in the market.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.